azagaya/laigter-docs/docs/source/Introduction/install.rst

 Installing on Windows
 ---------------------

-The only ways currently to get an installer for Windows, is through `itch.io <https://itch.io/>`_ .
+The only way currently to get an installer for Windows, is through `itch.io <https://itch.io/>`_ .

 You can get the binaries directly from the `project page <https://azagaya.itch.io/laigter/>`_.
 There you can choose to download an installer, or a portable version if you prefer so.
 The installation process is simple: just run the installer and follow the steps as with most software out there.
 With the portable version, you just need to extract the zip to a folder of your preference, and run the binary from there.